Exercises

 The advantage of the

-is that it already knows the URL of the test server, including the selected port number.
-Therefore, you can use it like a regularWebClient
+WebTestClientis that it already knows the URL of the test server, including the selected port number.
+Therefore, you can use it like a regularWebClient.
+Here is a test that retrieves all the available customers:@Test void findAll() { client.get() .uri("/customers") .exchange() .expectStatus().isOk() .expectBodyList(Customer.class) .hasSize(5); } -

 Methods like

-make it easy to verify that the response JSON body containsCustomer
+expectBodyList(Class)make it easy to verify that the response JSON body containsCustomerinstances. -

 The test for